Who is it for?

 Non-EU international students

-** In 2019/20 the fee was £18,000 for the first year of study, with a 2% increase in fees for each subsequent year.
-Fees for students commencing study in 2020/21 are to be confirmed.
+** For International Applicants the fee for this course will be £19,000 for the first year of study, with a 2% increase in fees for each subsequent year.

 - Each year, Cass Business School, City, University of London and generous donors create opportunities for students to fully fund or part fund their studies.
 Find out more about scholarships and loans